WayneChenTC/Recruiting-and-Applicant-Tracking-System/README.md

 Email: admin@gmail.com,
 Password: password

+## If you log in as an admin
+1. To view the list of applications and detailed information, please go to 'User List' and then you can choose an user to view.

 ## Notes
 1. When uploading documents to a profile page you need to upload a PDF-format document.